Aviation SMS Implementations Are Result of Many Small Actions

 2 – Audit Checklists as Pre Audit Preparation

 SMS audits should be a regular rock in your SMS shoe.
-They can be a pain, but they are extremely necessary and are of great value to the aviation industry as a whole to assure that the aviation SMS is working as intended.
+They can be a pain, but they are extremely necessary and are of great value to the aviation industry as a whole to ensure that the aviation SMS is working as intended.
 Interested parties of SMS audits will include:

 - Upper management;